Scopus

 Our Research Metrics Guidebook provides facts about how data underlying the metrics in Scopus (and SciVal) are used, how the metrics are calculated and displayed, and how variables besides performance can affect the metrics.

-Scopus offers free access to journal rankings and metrics.
-Plus, you can view or download journal and book titles lists; and authors can check their profile and keep it up-to-date.
+Scopus Preview offers free access to journal rankings and other measures.
+Plus, you can view or download journal and book titles lists, and authors can check their profile and keep it up to date.